akashsara/fusion-dance/data/readme.md

 1. Extract the files from `Pokemon/original_data.zip`
 2. Run the preprocessing script `../preprocess.py` on the dataset.
+3. If you need images of Pokemon fusions, follow steps 4-7.
+Otherwise stop here.
-3. Download the fusion dataset from https://github.com/Aegide/FusionSprites
+4. Download the fusion dataset from https://github.com/Aegide/FusionSprites
-4. Run `../scripts/data/fix_infinite_fusion_filenames.py` on the `Japeal` folder within that repository.
+5. Run `../scripts/data/fix_infinite_fusion_filenames.py` on the `Japeal` folder within that repository.
-5. Run `../scripts/data/split_fusion_data.py` on the folder from above and the extracted files from step 1.
+6. Run `../scripts/data/split_fusion_data.py` on the folder from above and the extracted files from step 1.
-6. Run `../scripts/data/split_training_fusion_data.py` on the two training directories resulting from the above.
+7. Run `../scripts/data/split_training_fusion_data.py` on the two training directories resulting from the above.

 # Pokemon Sugimori